Team

 Lab Manager

 I graduated from the University of California, San Diego with a B.S. in Clinical Psychology.
-While an undergraduate, I worked as an RA in the UCSD SoCal Lab and focused on projects studying infants’ emotional responses following goal directed actions.
+While an undergraduate, I worked as an RA in the UCSD SoCal Lab and focused on projects studying infants’ expectations for emotional responses following goal directed actions.
 In my spare time, I love to read and spend time with friends and family!

 Interested in Joining the Lab?